MichelleHovendal/Restaurant-Guide/content/post/Find Restaurant.md

 draft: False
 weight: 4
 ---
-Welcome to the final tool of this website, namely the interactive map where you can find your new favorite restaurant.
+Welcome to the final tool of this website - the interactive map where you can find your new favorite restaurant!
 See the gif how to use the plot and how you can use the table.
 ![gif]({{< baseurl >}}/image/final.gif)